On the Structure of Wave Functions in Complex Chern-Simons Theory: The structure of the wave function

 Let us explain how our conjectures originate from insights from the TS/ST correspondence.
 See~\cite{mmrev} for a review and further references.
-In the context of the TS/ST correspondence, the analog of the AJ conjecture for the wave function in Eq.~\eqref{AJ-eq} is given by the quantization of the mirror curve to a toric Calabi--Yau threefold, which defines a spectral problem.
+In the context of the TS/ST correspondence, an analogous statement to the AJ conjecture for the CS wave function in equation~\eqref{AJ-eq} arises from the quantization of the mirror curve to a toric Calabi--Yau threefold and the corresponding spectral problem.
 Its wave function can be computed in the WKB approximation as a formal power series in $\hbar$.
-It was noted in~\cite{kpamir, mz-wv} that this $\hbar$-expansion can be suitably resummed, producing the same picture that we have described in our claims above.
-This structure is similar to the one appearing in perturbative open topological string theory~\cite{ov, lmv}, but it is slightly less constrained.
+It was noted in~\cite{kpamir, mz-wv} that this $\hbar$-expansion could be suitably resummed, producing the same picture we described in our claims above.
+This structure is similar to the one appearing in perturbative open topological string theory~\cite{lmv,ov}, but it is slightly less constrained.
 Specifically, one has the structure of~\cite{ov} but not the more detailed substructure found in~\cite{lmv}.
-The integrality property in Eq.~\eqref{multi-conj} defines what is called an {\it admissible series} in~\cite{ks}\footnote{We thank Stavros Garoufalidis for pointing this out to us.} and is found in other examples like, {\it e.g.}, in~\cite{as}.
+The integrality property in equation~\eqref{multi-conj} characterizes what is called an {\it admissible series} by Kontsevich and Soibelman in~\cite{ks},\footnote{We thank Stavros Garoufalidis for pointing this out to us.} and it is observed in other instances, e.g., as shown in~\cite{as}.\looseness=-1